 The Near IR Spectrometer Photometer (NISP) role is to measure the galaxies' redshift.
 It observes adjacent non-overlapping areas of sky in each pointing.
 The baseline for NISP is an Infrared instrument allowing observation in slitless "spectrometry" mode thanks to several Grisms (Gratting + Prism), or in "Photometry" mode using several filters.
 A grating wheel with 4 Grisms enables to select the spectral channels for the observation in "spectrometry" mode as well as the orientation of the spectra and a filter wheel with 3 filters enables to select the spectral channel for the photometric observation.
 In spectrometry mode the filter wheel is in open position.
 In photometry mode the Grism wheel is in open position.

-The NISP spectrograph mode is characterized by one single main observing mode: the acquisition of a slitless spectroscopic image of the monitored field.
-However, slitless data reduction techniques require that each field is observed at a different orientation of the dispersion with respect to the image coordinates (roll angles) to disentangle confused spectra.
+The spectrometer mode is characterized by one single main observing mode: the acquisition of a slitless spectroscopic image of the monitored field.
+However, slitless data reduction techniques require that each field is observed at a different orientations (roll angles) to disentangle confused spectra.
 Each spectroscopic image is then the association of 4 frames collected for 2 spectral bands covering [0.9-2.0] µm and 2 spectrum orientations (0 deg or 90 deg).

 NISP instrument under different viewing angles

-The instrument focal plane (France, Noway, USA for the detectors) NI-DS (NISP Detection System) is mounted on Ni-SA structure (see above).
-The focal plane is made up of a structure in SiC on which are 16 H2RG detectors (supplied by Teledyne industry) cooled under 100K and linked by Flex to the reading and digitizing electronics (named Side-Car).
+The instrument focal plane NI-DS (NISP Detection System) is mounted on Ni-SA structure (see above).
+The focal plane is made up of a structure in SiC on which are 16 H2RG detectors (supplied by Teledyne industry) cooled under 100K and linked by flexible connectors to the reading and digitizing electronics (named Side-Car).
 The following graphics illustrates the NI-DS and shows its thermostructural concept:

 The observation sequence of the instrument is shared between the two modes as shown in the graph below: